Skip to content

 How to Increase Iron Absorption from Plant-Based Foods

-1. Incorporate Vitamin C-Rich Foods: Eating foods high in Vitamin C alongside non-heme iron sources can boost iron absorption.
-This is due to Vitamin C's ability to convert non-heme iron into a form that's more easily absorbed by the body.
+1. Incorporate Vitamin C-Rich Foods: Eating foods high in Vitamin C alongside non-heme iron sources can boost iron absorption by converting non-heme iron into a form that's more easily absorbed by the body.

-2. Sprout or Fermented Your Grains and Legumes: Sprouting or fermenting your grains can reduce the levels of phytates, natural compounds known to impede iron absorption.
+2. Sprout or Ferment Your Grains and Legumes: This can reduce the levels of phytates, natural compounds known to impede iron absorption.

-3. Limit Coffee and Tea During Meals: An analysis of over 27,000 Koreans found that consuming coffee and tea with meals can inhibit iron absorption.
+3. Limit Coffee and Tea During Meals: Consuming these beverages with meals can inhibit iron absorption.

 Should You Supplement a Plant-Based Diet With Iron?